Estimated reading time: 30 minutes

 The Path Forward is Actually Quite Simple

 Until we correct the shortcomings in modern American education, rewriting history will remain biased and socially problematic.
 Most conversations today define and lament societal problems, but none seem to offer a definitive and workable solution.
 Protest without a rational solution is a detriment to society.
 With this declaration in mind, we are now studying how to evaluate this history in a transparent manner that honors historical, scientific and archival methodologies.
-The evidence should tell Columbus’ story.
+A full accounting of evidence should tell Columbus’ story.

 The history of Columbus is indelible for all of us.
 Even if every statue comes down, the history cannot be erased.
 It should not be minimized in any way, good or bad, as we learn from history.
 We are a product of the Columbian exchange.
 We can’t change the past, but we can write our future.
 That stewardship is the responsibility of every American.